 Students previously enrolled full time at another college or university may apply to Washington and Lee as a transfer student.
 Students who have not yet graduated from secondary school, but are dual-enrolled in high school and college courses, should apply as first-year students.

 Transfer admission to Washington and Lee is highly competitive.
-Successful applicants generally have a very strong high school record and have earned college grades at the B (3.0) level or higher.
+Successful applicants generally have a very strong high school record, have earned college grades at the B (3.0) level or higher, and submit an SAT or ACT exam.
+However, during the on-going worldwide pandemic if you did not take the ACT or SAT when you applied to the program you currently attend, or if sitting for these exams would be a hardship, you may choose to submit your application without these exams.

 - A completed W&L Transfer Application.
 (W&L does not accept the Common Application for Transfer Admission.)